Fast! Three Questions.

 "Of all the races you are to run," Windcharger advises the El, "this is the one you cannot lose.
 However, if you win, you won't have anything left to succeed in your world.
 Is your sister worth it?"

 Maintaining his glowing streak, Eu El looks at his sister's innocent smile.
 He has no thoughts of yesterday, or any consideration for tomorrow.
-Within that simple moment of an embrace, he smiles back at his sister as the gap of the door slowly begins to close, nearing half the width of his body.
+Within that simple moment of an embrace he smiles back at his sister as the gap of the door slowly begins to close, the width nearing half the width of his body.

 The song continues: